bit-bcilab/SiamDCA/README.md

 ```

 By default, the code will turn on the multiprocessing option in model.fit() (a class method of the Model class in Keras API),
-and it can automatically determine whether the net gets distributed according to the number of available gpus.
+and it can automatically determine whether the model and data gets distributed according to the number of available gpus.

 ## Test
 We totally provide 5 test modes, including: